hackclub/halo/README.md

 On the weekend of November 4th, 9 Hack Clubbers gathered to host a 1-day hackathon for 39 Girl Scouts who, by the end of the event, created their first coding project! 💻

 This repo is meant to serve as a point of reference for anyone wanting to organize their own Day of Service!
-If you have any other questions, reach out to @brianna or [@nila](https://hackclub.slack.com/team/U03R33X8XJB) on Slack.
+If you have any other questions, reach out to [@brianna](https://hackclub.slack.com/team/U03R33X8XJB) on Slack.
 For more general information on how to organize a hackathon, check out [An Expandable Explanation into Hackathon Organizing](https://expandables.hackclub.dev/organizing.html) and see [how Hack Club can support you](https://hackathons.hackclub.com/)!

 ## 🎯 The Goal